-South Africa is one of the most popular tourist destinations of Africa and is also the founding member of African Union and United Nations. and the country has the largest economy in the continent.
-Once indicted of the infamous Apartheid policy, the country by is now an established democratic multi- racial country, with people of all communities and races living in harmony.
-South Africa is now considered one of the emerging superpowers; and is part of the BRICS alliance.
+South Africa is a very popular tourist destination in Africa, and worldwide.
+It is a founding member of African Union, and a member of United Nations.
+The country is the largest economy on the continent.
+Once infamous for ‘Apartheid,’ South Africa is now an established democratic, multi-racial country, with people of all communities and races coexisting.
+South Africa is considered one of the emerging power.

 Economy and Agriculture

-Agriculturally, South Africa is one of the world's largest producers of cereals, nuts, chicory roots, castor oil seeds, grapefruit etc. Agriculture contributes to about 10% of the country's GDP.
-Some of the major mineral resources, which support South Africa's economy are are gold, diamond, platinum, chromium, etc.
+Agriculturally, South Africa is one of the world's largest producers of cereals, nuts, chicory roots, castor oil seeds, and grapefruit.
+Agriculture contributes to 10% of the country's GDP.
+Some of the major mineral and natural resources, that support South Africa's economy are, gold, diamond, platinum, and chromium.

 Political History and Divisions